EastEriq/LAST_iOptronCEM120/README.md

 ## TODO:

-+ getters and setters for time, Lat, Lon, Heigth when not supplied by the GPS (this GPS does not return height, in any event)
++ getters and setters for time when not supplied by the GPS

-+ implement `preferEastOfPier`.
-Reason for not doing: the mount can only be instructed to prefer      counterweight position.
-That alone is not sufficient to determine EoP, without knowing Az; but when slewing to given RA,dec the driver doesn't know which Az would result, unless the coordinate conversions are made known to the driver.

 + implement parking to Alt<0 as a GoTo.
 Reason for doing: its a must for functionality.
   Reason for not doing: it is convenient to query the mount about its set park position, but the firmware allows only setting positive park Alt.
+The park position stored into the mount survives across power cycles and matlab sessions, an alternative park position property stored in the class, not.